|LEHIGH VALLEY MUSIC|

 You can't listen to a jazz radio station for even a day without hearing "Devil May Care," if not sung by Bob himself, then covered by Diane Krall, Jamie Cullum or Miles himself.
 In all, the song has been recorded by nearly 60 artists and groups.

 While Bob's piano chops were admirable, his nonpareil ability to interpret lyrics was his trademark.
 This includes what is known as vocalese, the singing of lyrics written for melodies that were originally instrumental compositions, usually entirely in syllables.
-(Think Cab Calloway, Al Jarreau and Bob's contemporary and junior by 10 years, Dave Frishberg.)
+(Think Cab Calloway, Al Jarreau and Bob's contemporary, longtime friend and junior by 10 years, Dave Frishberg.)